Published February 21, 2020|11 min read

 The most suitable demographic is 50- to 55-year-olds with a net worth of $1 million to $3 million, says David Demming, a certified financial planner in Aurora, Ohio.
 For those folks, “the cost of the premium is less than 0.5% to 0.99% of net worth.”

 Learn what to do if your net worth drops.

-“People with deeper pockets can probably afford the cost [of care] without much damage to their asset pool.
+“People with deeper pockets can probably afford the cost without much damage to their asset pool.
 People with lower assets probably can't afford the cost and might take the risk of becoming Medicaid recipients,” says John Power, a certified financial planner in Walpole, Massachusetts.
 Medicaid covers long-term care services but it has strict income and asset eligibility requirements set by each state.

 The cost of the long-term care premium depends on many factors, including age, health and the amount of coverage.
 Higher benefit amounts, longer coverage periods and options like inflation protection all add to the cost.